kollalabs/ploio/README.md

-Ploio is a automated deployment pipeline tool for kubernetes services.
-In concept it is based on Netflix's spinnaker, but is more specialized (opinionated) in that it requires use of kubernetes, helm, and istio.
+Ploio is an automated deployment pipeline tool for kubernetes services.
+In concept it is based on Netflix's spinnaker, but is more specialized (limited, focussed, trimmed down, crappier) in that it requires use of kubernetes, helm, and istio.

 ### Components